-Whenever my Mother said those words while piling into the car, I would get excited because sometimes, but not all the time, it meant that we would be going to a fast food restaurant where she would indulge in a fish sandwich of some kind while I ate french fries and drank a Coke.
-The fish sandwich was a guilty pleasure of my Mom and here sandwich of choice came from Burger King and had an amazing name, “The Whaler”.
+Whenever my Mother said those words while piling into the car, I would get excited because sometimes, but not all the time, it meant that we would be going to a fast-food restaurant.
+Where she would indulge in a fish sandwich of some kind while I ate french fries and drank a Coke.
+The fish sandwich was a guilty pleasure of my Mom and her sandwich of choice came from Burger King and it had an amazing name, “The Whaler”.

 I am not sure why as a kid I found the name so evocative.
 Maybe I found it funny that it had the word “whale” in it?
 While it probably contained very little to no whale at all.

 I have had a few conversations over the years as to why they called it, “The Whaler”.
 Perhaps it is to imply largeness as in this is a “whale of a sandwich” or maybe it just sounds “fishy” enough and matches the style of their flagship product “The Whopper”.
 Whatever the reason, it was an amazing name and I delighted in saying it while my mother chomped away at in the driver seat of our Oldsmobile Cutlass Supreme.

 The Whaler has been around a while.
 It started in the sixties as a franchisee addition to their menus.
 Eventually, news spread that this fish sandwich was a good idea and by the mid-seventies, it was available and being advertised nationally.
 This original sandwich was breaded and served on a sesame seed bun with lettuce and tartar sauce.
 It would pretty much stay the same through my of the eighties, although they did release a Cajun Whaler variant in 1987.